 The number and types of badges available should reflect your company's training objectives.
 Consider the activities, skills and behaviours you want to incentivize when deciding how and when to award badges.

 Earning a badge should give the learner a sense of achievement.
 Avoid offering too many easily obtainable tasks or activities to ensure that awards remain relevant.

 When introducing a new badge, the issuer needs to fully describe the objectives a learner must meet to earn it.
 Each badge should represent a tangible skill, competency or achievement.

-Lambda Solutions specializes in custom eLearning solutions.
-We can help you tailor Moodle, Totara Learn or Lambda Analytics so you can start engaging your users with motivating rewards or create visually compelling reports.
-Get in touch with us to get more out of your LMS!
+Lambda Solutions specializes in eLearning solutions.
+Start engaging your users with motivating rewards or create visually compelling reports.
+Get in touch with us to get more out of your eLearning platform!